A Musical Landscape

 ‘And he would whistle a tune, I knew he would hear a new tune.
 Somebody would play a tune and he would whistle it a couple of times for me and I would play it the next day.’

-The music tradition of south-west Donegal was at one time a part of everyday life for most of the community.
-Lilters, fiddlers and melodeon players combined to serve a dance tradition which was the primary source of entertainment for the majority of people in this region, and in many other parishes in County Donegal.
+Traditional music, song and dance was, at one time a part of everyday life throughout County Donegal.
+Lilters, fiddlers and melodeon players were all part of a dance tradition which was the primary source of entertainment for the majority of people.

-Placenames are presented in their Gaelic form.
-Many of these names are informative and tell us about the folklore or history of the area where the musicians were born, raised, lived and played their music.
+Placenames in the Gaeltacht areas are presented in their Gaelic form.
+Many of these placenames are informative and tell us about the folklore or history of the area where the musicians were born, raised, lived and played their music.
 To veiw a list of the placenames and their English translation, click here.

 We are extremely grateful to everyone connected with the parish who contributed.
 In many cases, family members and friends of the musicians offered personal anecdotes about their lives and music.
 This material in particular adds a warmth to the narrative which would not be possible without their generosity.
 To view the credits, please click here.

-We further hope that it serves to inform both current and future generations of musicians about their past traditions.
-As a resource, it is a voyage of discovery for anybody interested in the music traditions of Dún na nGall.
+We further hope that it serves to inform both current and future generations of musicians.
+As a resource, it is a voyage of discovery for anybody interested in the music tradition of County Donegal.